chanchan234/Optimization-of-FP-Growth-algorithm/README.md

     --min_tree_votes 2
 ```
 # Technical details for parallel processing
-The chunking of data using  Python for parallel processing will not increase the speed due to  heavy lifting property of Python .
+The chunking of data using  Python for parallel processing will not increase the speed of running standard fp growth .
 Therefore, parallel execution is  not used for standard FP growth but can support the baseline and adapted method .